 24 books of Christmas

-This is a lovely way to create snugly bedtimes throughout December and share a joy of reading with your children.
+This is a lovely way to create snugly bedtimes throughout December.
+And you can share a joy of reading with your children.

-Choose 24 books with a Christmas or wintery theme, wrap them up and place them in a pile under the tree on the 1st of December.
+Choose 24 books with a Christmas or wintry theme.
+Wrap them up and place them in a pile under the tree on the 1st of December.

 Each evening your children can take it in turns to unwrap a book to read before they settle down and go to sleep.

-You don’t need to buy new books, although you can buy bundles of books cheaply from online stores.
-You can hunt for books in charity shops or even wrap some you already own.
+You don’t need to buy new books.
+Although if you wish to you can buy bundles of books cheaply from online stores.
+Or you can hunt for books in charity shops.
+Otherwise, wrap up some you already own.

 Make a Gingerbread house

-If you are short on time (or energy) then you can also buy ready to build gingerbread houses from supermarkets.
-You can stick the ready made pieces together to make your house and have fun adding sweets and candies as decorations.
+You can also buy ready to build gingerbread houses from supermarkets.
+Simply stick the ready made pieces together with icing to build your house.

 Christmas memory book

-Each year create a number of memories to put in a special book or album.
+Each year create memories to put in a special book or album.
 These could be:

 - a photo of your children’s letters to Santa.